ItsBongus/SimpleWSO/README.md

 | U | `ShareTargetsKey` | Share targets with the other seat |
 | K | `CycleCameraPositionKey` | Cycle configured gunner camera positions |

+Whole things CC0 do what you want with it.